 The group reached Barcelona without mishap, but it did not take Sabaté long to discover his friend's 'dishonesty'.
 In Barcelona a letter was waiting for him in one of the 'dead letter boxes' from a friend in Toulouse.
 It told him in detail about Face's visit to the Committee HQ, in the Rue Belfort.
 When El Quico read this he lost all confidence in his friend.
-Sabaté was very punctilious in his behaviour towards others and considered this to be a complete betrayal of trust and, after a heated discussion which quickly degenerated into an argument, the men split up-a When Quintela heard what had happened, he gave immediate orders that Pareja's life was to be saved at all costs.
-This solicitude was not out of any humanitarian feelings but his desperate desire to question the wounded man.
-It was, however, in vain, for Pareja breathed his last before the duty surgeon had a chance to arrive.
+Sabaté was very punctilious in his behaviour towards others and considered this to be a complete betrayal of trust and, after a heated discussion which quickly degenerated into an argument, the men split up-a separation which, unhappily, was to be forever.
+Both of them regretted the stupid incident.
+Later when news reached Sabaté of Facerías's death he wept as if he had lost another brother.